 A lot of people start their Vietnam holiday by flying into here.
 It takes about 30 minutes to the city by taxi for about $8.

-Stay in the backpacker district, as it is the cheapest for accommodation, food and going out.
-This is in District 1, and the main street for action is Bui Vien.
+If you’re a backpacker, stay in District 1 (the backpacker district), as it is the cheapest for accommodation, food and going out.
+One of the main streets is Bui Vien, and it becomes a pedestrian street on Saturday nights.
 A lot of hostels are situated down alleyways off this main street.

 I would be cautious staying in one of these alleyways as they are subject to a lot of pick pocketing, especially if you are wandering down them after a night out or when arriving from the overnight bus.
 If you are taking the bus make sure you book a place that has 24 hour reception so you can leave your bags and sit in a common area before checking in.

 For hostels, I would recommend Saigon Backpackers or Saigon Youth Hostel (however the latter is in an alleyway).
 They are under $10 a night and have very friendly staff who can assist with tours and whatever else.

 If you are after a cheap but decent hotel, stay at Bizu Hotel.
 It is in the main street and only $30 for a nice private room, king size bed (which if you’ve ever backpacked is unheard of), bathroom and delicious breakfast.

 If you want slightly more luxury, A&EM Signature Hotel is lovely.
 There is a beautiful rooftop pool with a garden bar and delicious buffet breakfast.